 - Completed application must be received by December 1 for a decision notification by January 1

 Transfer requirements include:

-Transfer students interested in joining the Global Ideas Honors Program require a 3.3 GPA for entrance.
+College-level math (typically college algebra or statistics or pre-calculus and higher) is strongly recommended.
+Transfer students interested in joining the Honors Program require a 3.3 GPA for entrance.

 To apply for admission, transfer students must submit the following documents to the Office of Admission.
 All application materials become the property of the University upon receipt.

 - Application for Admission and Application Fee.
 Complete application using the La Verne Application for Transfer Admission or the Common Application.
 Upon receipt of the completed and signed application form, personal statement, and the non-refundable $50 application fee or fee waiver, the Office of Admission will notify the applicant of any missing documents necessary to complete the application process.